Emotional Regulation: What Is It and How Do I Do It?

 ABOUT CAREER COACH NAT HARRISON OF AYAMA COACHING

 Hi, I am Nat.
-I help people become more fulfilled and happy in their working lives by aligning their career or business with their skills, values, and interests and helping them overcome their barriers to making the change they desire.
+I help people become more fulfilled and happy in their working lives by aligning their careers or businesses with their skills, values, and interests and helping them overcome barriers to making the desired change.

 I am also a trained ADHD coach.
 I work with neurodivergent people who want to harness their brains for the better and improve their relationships with themselves.
-Book a FREE consultation below if you would benefit from some coaching on your work life.

 Comments